-Baconao Biosphere Reserve is situated in the southeast region of Cuba, between Santiago de Cuba and the province of Guantanamo and includes three well-defined biogeographic zones.
+Baconao Biosphere Reserve is situated in southeastern Cuba, between Santiago de Cuba and the province of Guantanamo, and includes three well-defined biogeographic zones.
 The area is a large park region which contains a variety of attractions in addition to wildlife refuges and coffee plantations.

 The Baconao Biosphere Reserve is situated in the Neotropics Province of the greater Antilles, in the southeastern region of Cuba, between Santiago de Cuba and the province of Guantanamo.
 It includes three well-defined biogeographic zones: the ‘Meseta de Santiago’, the ‘Sierra de la Gran Piedra’ and the ‘Meseta Santa Maria de Loreto’.